andrelbourgeois/park-my-bike/README.md

 ## License
 This project is licensed under the MIT License.

-## Contact
-If you have any questions or feedback, you can contact me @

 ## FAQ
 Q: How accurate is the model?
 A: The model was trained on a custom dataset of bicycle images and has an accuracy of approximately 85%.